javaee/jsonp/README.md

 # About

-Welcome to the jsonp project.
+Welcome to the JSON-P project.

+Navigate to http://javaee.github.io/jsonp to see the website in live

 # IMPORTANT!